143rd Rifle Division: Battles on the Desna

 According to the orders Gorodnianskii received on September 1 he was to form a shock group of three rifle divisions, plus 50th Tank Division (without tanks), and the tank battalion to attack on the morning of September 3, while the 143rd and 121st Divisions, plus the cavalry would cover the boundary with the new 40th Army and "tie the enemy down with strong reconnaissance detachments."
 13th Army was now concentrated east of the Desna.
 He, in turn, ordered Kurnosov to attack toward Kolievka and Ivot, retaking the latter and reaching the river.
 This was in response to a change of plans by Yeryomenko which changed the composition of the shock group.
-The attack began on September 2, and by day's end the division was reported as having retaken Kashevka, 20km east-northeast of Novhorod-Siverskyi, with the 635th and 800th Regiments, totaling 400 armed men, but a composite battalion withdrew after an unsuccessful attack on Ivot.
+The attack began on September 2, and by day's end the division was reported as having retaken Kashevka, 20 km east-northeast of Novhorod-Siverskyi, with the 635th and 800th Regiments, totaling 400 armed men, but a composite battalion withdrew after an unsuccessful attack on Ivot.
 Bryansk Front reported to the STAVKA at 1800 hours on September 3 on the progress of the operation, but had no information on the division and the 52nd Cavalry.
-A similar report on September 4 stated that the 143rd had received 608 replacements but was holding a defense on a line some 20-25km east-northeast of Novhorod-Siverskyi, while the unarmed personnel concentrated in a wood north of Seredina Buda.
-The situation deteriorated the next day, especially on 21st Army's front, and the division's two regiments were completely on the defense, not having reached closer than 2km from Ivot.
+A similar report on September 4 stated that the 143rd had received 608 replacements but was holding a defense on a line some 20–25 km east-northeast of Novhorod-Siverskyi, while the unarmed personnel concentrated in a wood north of Seredina Buda.
+The situation deteriorated the next day, especially on 21st Army's front, and the division's two regiments were completely on the defense, not having reached closer than 2 km from Ivot.
 By September 6 the offensive had definitely ended, and the 143rd's situation was as follows:

 635th RR occupies positions along the line of hills between Kalievka and Antonovka, with one battalion of 800th RR preparing a defensive line along the northern bank of the Bychikha River [25km northeast of Novgorod-Severskii].

 No new information was received on September 7.
 The STAVKA persisted in ordering attacks as late as September 12.
 On September 16 the 2nd and 1st Panzer Groups officially linked up south of Lokhvytsia, and Southwestern Front was encircled.